ucdavis/hpccf-docs/docs/software/ondemand.md

 If your OOD jobs launches, but fails very quickly, please click the long, random `Session ID:`.
 From there, open the `output.log` file and carefully look over the output.

+### Clearing Your R Cache

+Generally, many of the RStudio issues users come across can be resolved by clearing out your old rsession caches.

+#### rsession

+Your rsession cache stores any of your previous sessions with your previously installed libraries you chose to save and this rsession data can be located in these locations:

+`~/.RData`
+`~/.local/share/rstudio-server`

+We also recommend ensuring that the "Restore .RData into workspace at startup" setting, under Options>General>Workspace, be disabled to prevent recurring issues.

+#### configs

+In most cases it might not be necessary to clear these files, but in case it is you can find the rest of your cached rstudio configs here:

+`~/.cache/rstudio-server`
+`~/.config/rstudio-server`

 ### Incorrect Conda environment specified

 Some OOD Apps allow you to specify a specific conda environment that will load.
 If you see a line like this in